jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     Our goal is to create an AMP that can be deployed to Alfresco so the second one is the one we want.
 Type 2 and hit enter.

 4. Now Maven is asking you to specify the version of the archetype you want to base your project on.
-Currently, the latest version is 2.1.1 which is the 7th option in the list, so type 7 and hit enter.
+Currently, the latest version is 2.2.0 which is the 8th option in the list, so type 8 and hit enter.
+Again, the version you choose may not support all Alfresco versions, so check the compatibility matrix I mentioned earlier.

 5. Maven now asks for a groupId.
 You should be thinking "Java package".
 My examples always assume I am working at a fictitious company called SomeCo, so I will specify "com.someco" here.
 Specify what makes sense in your case and hit enter.

 6. Next is the artifactId.
 You can think of this as what you want your project to be called.
 It will also be the ID of your AMP so make it something unique.
 You should also append the string "-repo" to your artifactId because this module is intended to be deployed to the repository tier.
 I'm going to specify "someco-mvn-tutorial-repo" for mine followed by enter.

+7. Take the default package, which will match your groupId.

-7. At this point Maven will show you the values you entered plus some others that were defaulted and ask you to confirm your choices.
+8. At this point Maven will show you the values you entered plus some others that were defaulted and ask you to confirm your choices.
 If you want to change something you can specify "N" and then make changes or you can enter "Y" to continue.
-I can always change these values later if needed, so I'm going to specify "Y" followed by enter.
+You can always change these values later if needed, so specify "Y" followed by enter.

 Now Maven is going to do some work.
 When it is done you will have: